BecketTrotter/ticker_terms/readme.md

 # ticker_terms

-pypi package to generate all possible names combinations for public company executives.
+Source files for ticker_terms and all development related to it. pypi package to generate all possible names combinations for public company executives.
 Used in the backend of [Newscatcher](https://newscatcherapi.com/).

 ## Installation